atolab/cdds/docs/GettingStartedGuide/helloworld.rst

     :linenos:
     :language: c

-We will be using the dds API and the HelloWorldData_Msg data type to sent and receive.
-For that, we need to include the appropriate header files
+We will be using the DDS API and the :ref:`HelloWorldData_Msg <HelloWorldDataFiles>` type to sent data.
+For that, we need to include the appropriate header files.
 ::

     #include "dds.h"
     #include "HelloWorldData.h"

+Just like with the
+:ref:`reader in subscriber.c <HelloWorldSubscriberSource>`,
-Just like with the reader in subscriber.c, we need a participant and topic to be able to create a writer.
+we need a participant and topic to be able to create a writer.
 We use the same topic name as in subscriber.c.
 Otherwise the reader and writer are not considered related and data will not be sent between them.
 ::

     dds_entity_t participant;